Skip to main content

 Best for Time-sensitive, high-risk projects Long-lead, high-volume runs

-Neither option is universally better.
-The value of Australian-made products depends on when they are used, not just on their perceived benefits.
+The value of Australian-made products depends on their use, not just their perceived benefits.

 Experienced Australian buyers do not default to local or offshore options; they segment their approach.
 They use Australian-made products for: